89luca89/distrobox/README.md

 It also aims to enter the container **as fast as possible**, every millisecond adds up if you use the it as your default environment for your terminal:

-These are some sample results of `distrobox-enter` on the same container on my weak laptop:
+These are some sample results of `distrobox-enter` on the same container on my weak laptop from 2015 with 2 core cpu:

 ```
 luca-linux@x250:~$ time distrobox-enter -n fedora-distrobox-35 -- whoami